swinkels/skempy/README.rst

 Example Emacs integration
 -------------------------

-The oot of the repo contains the Emacs Lisp file skempy.el, which provides a function to retrieve th test method at point and eecutes that test as a compile
+The root of the repo contains the Emacs Lisp file skempy.el, which provides a function to retrieve the test method at point and executes that test as a compile
 command:

 .. sourcecode:: common-lisp